otoolep/questdb.io/docs/refFUNC.md

 ### long_sequence()

 `long_sequence` is used to:
-- generate a list of monotonic or randomly growing integers
+- generate column x:long of monotonically increasing long integers starting from 0
 - set a number of rows when generating a test dataset

 > do not be afraid to generate very large datasets for your testing e.g 1bln rows or more if your disk allows.